 This definition paints for me the following picture of “freedom”…

 But the part of this picture we always seem to overlook is that you can’t just be set free from something.
-You have to be set free to something else.
+You have to be set free to something in its place.
 There is no world without boundaries.
 What we in America typically mean when we proclaim that we’re going to “throw off the yoke of our oppressors” or when we picture this “free to do anything I want” kind of freedom … what we’re really saying is that we ourselves, personally, want to be in charge.
-It’s fine that there’s a president or governor or whatever, but they are only allowed to create rules I like.
+It’s fine that there’s a president or governor or whatever, but they are only allowed to create rules that I like.
 I will decide whether or not I stopped completely enough before making a right turn on red, thank you very much.
 I will decide when and how to cross the street.
 I will decide how fast it’s safe to drive.
-President Obama is pretty much just a figurehead; someone to shuffle the paperwork, repair the roads and man the armies.
+President Obama is pretty much just a figurehead … someone to shuffle the paperwork, repair the roads and man the armies.
 (I don’t have time for that stuff!)
 Who I really want to be in charge is … ME!

 So, just like Loki said, we scramble for power and identity.
-We rage against the machine and demand our rights.
+We rage against “the Man” and demand our rights.
 We pour endless time, energy and investment into building our personal wealth, prestige or power base, so that we can come out on the top of the heap.
 We want strong networks so we can get the introduction or the favor we need at the critical moment.
 We want lots of cash in the back or assets on the balance sheet so we can move with ever-increasing freedom in a limited-resource world.
 We want the power and prestige to tear down walls, shatter constraints, and open up ever-greater vistas of choice before us.
 And we rebel against boundaries we don’t like, treating them as if they weren’t even there — like the ridiculous stop signs every 20 feet in the grocery store parking lot.
 Seriously!
 One big yellow “yield to pedestrians” zone is really all we need, isn’t it?!

 But I digress.